Hermine kills 2, ruins beach weekends in northward march

 In Virginia Beach, the storm forced Bruce Springsteen to move a Saturday night concert to Monday.
 Swimmers were ordered out of the surf in New York and New Jersey.
 And Amtrak cancelled or altered some service as the storm approached.

-Joyce Harper and her husband, of Berkely Township, N.J., canceled Monday’s family barbecue and took their three young daughters to the Seaside Heights boardwalk to “burn off some energy” ahead of the storm.
+Joyce Harper and her husband, of Berkeley Township, N.J., canceled Monday’s family barbecue and took their three young daughters to the Seaside Heights boardwalk to “burn off some energy” ahead of the storm.

 “If it’s as bad as they expect, then we’re all going to be indoors for a couple days.
 I love my kids, but two days is a long time to be together in close spaces,” she said.